calaldees/mapOfComputing/computing/automated-testing.md

     * > Verification   technology   can only work against errors that have been accurately  specified,  with  as  much  ac-curacy   and   attention   to   detail   as   all other aspects of the programming task.
     * software verification: Automated tests and [[formal-specification]]

-* [pynguin](https://github.com/se2p/pynguin) - The PYthoN General UnIt Test geNerator is a test-generation tool for Python
+* [pynguin](https://github.com/se2p/pynguin) - The PYthoN General Unit Test geNerator is a test-generation tool for Python
     * humm .. unsure of how effective automatically generated tests are - investigate

 * Contact Testing